payara/Payara-Examples/cloud-providers/aws/beanstalk/payara-server-docker-aws-eb/README.md

 # Deploy an application on AWS Elastic Beanstalk using Dockerfile

 AWS Elastic Beanstalk (EB) allows deploying applications using a Dockerfile.
 EB will use the Dockerfile to build a Docker image and use it to deploy and run the application in one or more Docker containers.
-EB will automatically scale and create/drop Docker container as needed.
+EB will automatically scale and create/drop Docker containers as needed.
 EB also automatically creates a load-balancer in front of the containers.

 The project needs to contain a Dockerfile and all the resources needed to build the Docker image.
 You can start with this directory which contains `Dockerfile` and a sample Maven Web Application project.